What is gingivitis?

 What causes gingivitis?

 Dental disease: Gingivitis is caused by a build-up of plaque (bacteria and food debris).
 In the early stages, plaque forms on the teeth.
 Plaque which isn't removed from the teeth hardens and becomes tartar (also known as calculus).
-Tartar is yellow in colour and is seen along the gum, where it meets the teeth.
+Tartar is yellow in colour and is seen along the gumline, where it meets the teeth.

 Plasmacytic-Lymphocytic Stomatitis (LPGS): This is a severe form of gingivitis-causing extreme pain.
 The cause is still unknown.
 It appears to be a hyperactive immune response.
 Feline calicivirus, FIV, and FeLV have all been implicated.